Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-93-the-silent-earth.md

 …It wasn’t brown-nosing, Alex realized.
 It was a deeper instinct and that made him a bit uncomfortable.
 Well, best not to show that.

-“I thank you for the compliment, but for now, let’s focus on the here and now.
-You seem like the kind of man who’s good at solving problems.”
+"I thank you for the compliment, but for now, let’s focus on the here and now.
+You seem like the kind of man who’s good at solving problems."

-“Ones within my power, yes,” Stepanov replied, evenly.
-“Supply problems, we are used to.
+"Ones within my power, yes," Stepanov replied, evenly.
+"Supply problems, we are used to.
 But before, I could get online with somebody in Moscow, shout at them, threaten to jump back and make life difficult until we got what we need.
-Now…”
+Now…"

-“Ah.”
+"Ah."
 Alex understood what ‘difficult’ meant in this case.
-“I assure you, that will not be necessary.
+"I assure you, that will not be necessary.
 Ask for what you need.
 If it can be had, I will make it so.
 If there are ‘difficulties’ I will not be kind to anyone involved.
-The stakes are too high, and I will make this clear.”
+The stakes are too high, and I will make this clear."

 Stepanov nodded, and produced a tablet from his inside pocket, which he laid on the table.
-“Lots of fish in these oceans.
-Enough to feed everyone.”
+"Lots of fish in these oceans.
+Enough to feed everyone."

-“Native, or seeded?”
+"Native, or seeded?"

-“Both.
+"Both.
 Lucent is a class-ten and the local life is thriving…and good to eat!
-Fish as big as your leg.”
+Fish as big as your leg."

 Alex grinned and bounced on the balls of his feet.
-“You’re butterin’ me up!”
+"You’re butterin’ me up!"

 Stepanov chuckled darkly.
-“I was not exaggerating, your Majesty.
+"I was not exaggerating, your Majesty.
 They’re *big* fish.
-So, if we can catch them…if we have trawlers and ships…we can feed people.”
+So, if we can catch them…if we have trawlers and ships…we can feed people."

-“Cool!
+"Cool!
 I’d like to see that happen.
 I would also like to have a fishery management plan in place.
-Big fish tend to grow slowly, after all…”
+Big fish tend to grow slowly, after all…"

-“Is that…is now the time for that?”
+"Is that…is now the time for that?"

-“Yes.
+"Yes.
 Now is precisely the time for that.
 We cannot eat our seedcorn, or our spawning fish.
 And fishermen care about fishing, not stock management.
 We need to know what level of harvesting the fisheries can take.
 If we don’t, then we at least must be proactive and cautious.
-I must feed humankind for all time, not just tomorrow.”
+I must feed humankind for all time, not just tomorrow."

-“It was short-sighted thinking that got us to this point,” Li agreed.
-“We will have enough problems in twenty years’ time: why add to them now?”
+"It was short-sighted thinking that got us to this point," Li agreed.
+"We will have enough problems in twenty years’ time: why add to them now?"

 Alex nodded at her, then returned his attention to Stepanov.
-“But your point is well-made.
+"But your point is well-made.
 The gaoians have a grand naval tradition, and there are two impressive shipyards on Cimbrean.
 We also have strategic alliances with the OmuAru and the Entity.
 With all that in mind, I think we can provide the start of it in quick order.
 But I will absolutely need data on the fish!
-Their nutrition profile, how fast they spawn, time to mature…”
+Their nutrition profile, how fast they spawn, time to mature…"

-“Of course, your majesty.”
+"Of course, your majesty."

-“And we will need to organize staff to oversee this, and many other things.
+"And we will need to organize staff to oversee this, and many other things.
 I have brought advisors who can assist, but it will be you and your own who do most of this work.
 I am here to reign, but rule only when necessary.
-I have no desire to take that which is rightfully yours.”
+I have no desire to take that which is rightfully yours."

-“As for crop farming, we have that in abundance,” Shastry said.
-“What we lack is manufacturing to keep the tractors and equipment in working order.
-And the harvest, it must be said, is still some months away…”
+"As for crop farming, we have that in abundance," Shastry said.
+"What we lack is manufacturing to keep the tractors and equipment in working order.
+And the harvest, it must be said, is still some months away…"

-“And we have a large workforce with no work to do,” Li added.
-“Which will quickly become a *small* workforce if they starve.”
+"And we have a large workforce with no work to do," Li added.
+"Which will quickly become a *small* workforce if they starve."

-“Organizational problems, by the sound of it.
+"Organizational problems, by the sound of it.
 I shall provide the authority to get things done, and the advisors to help design a working government.
 It is my desire this be a unity government with devolved local powers where it makes sense.
 I will *not* be kind to kingdom-building.
 There is one kingdom here, and it is *mine.* But the prosperity of my kingdom will belong to all of us.
-I hope I am well understood on this point.”
+I hope I am well understood on this point."

 He was standing tall, he realized.
 Tall, and postured in just such a primal way that there wasn’t any doubt among any of them *why* he was king.
 He hadn’t done that consciously.

 But it worked.

-“Perfectly, your majesty,” Li agreed.
+"Perfectly, your majesty," Li agreed.

-“Very well.
-Then, with your permission, I will order aid distribution…”
+"Very well.
+Then, with your permission, I will order aid distribution…"

 He acknowledged their current authority with that, and was intentional in doing so.
 They all deserved his respect.
 They nodded in return.
 But very soon, the order of things would change.

-“...And tonight, I will accept your fealty and the acclaim of the people, and claim my titles for all to see.”
+"...And tonight, I will accept your fealty and the acclaim of the people, and claim my titles for all to see."

 Deeper, slower nods this time.
 Serious, and thoughtful…but submissive.
 Again, that feeling of eagerness was there.
 Shit.
 This was really happening.

-“At which point,” Gabiya said, “the real work will begin.”
+"At which point," Gabiya said, "the real work will begin."

 Things after that were…cordial, and mostly ceremonial.
 Important ceremony, of course, but it was primarily a social engagement.
 He got to know a great many of the local importants, many of whom would gain titles under his kingdom.
 Yes, in some ways that represented a big step backward.
 But also a step forward; few titles he granted would inherit.
 Most would be on merit alone.
 And constitutional constraints on everyone would be baked in from the beginning.